 This form of magic is remarkably powerful if used correctly.
 A talented invoker gauges what associations will grant the best results for the spell she needs.
-A bad one falls back on clichés, or aims for sheer power to the point of being unable to control it.
+A bad one falls back on clichés, or aims for sheer power only to lose all control.
 Invocation is limited by the caster’s knowledge and ability to hold multiple associations in mind at once.
 It also tends to be measurably slower; even elite invokers trained for combat still need a few fractions of a second to weave together the right notions for a spell.
-Their grasp of timing and use of simpler stop-gap spells determines whether the survive long enough to unleash the unparalleled variety of powers they can command.
+Their grasp of timing and skill with simpler stop-gap spells determines whether they survive long enough to unleash the unparalleled variety of powers they can command.

 Spellwrights: A spellwright, rather than mastering one particular school of magic, experiments in and comes to understand all of them.
-Spellwrights are never the most powerful mages, but a master spellwright will always be able to devise a workable spell.
+Spellwrights are never the most powerful mages, but a master spellwright will always be able to devise a workable spell to deal with a problem under any caster’s field.
 They’re invaluable as scholars of magic, helping to point the more specialized schools in new and exciting (or explosive) directions.

 Regardless, a given school’s incantations are its most sacred secrets, muttered under the breath rather than shouted aloud.
 Through some as yet undiscovered arcane principle, the more of a school’s members who use a given spell, the more that incantation becomes inherently powerful.
 Thus, the older and larger a school, the more powerful its words.